-[Editor’s Note: This post is the first in a series written by members of the R4D Sustainable Financing Community of Practice — a cross-cutting team that aims to provide an internal forum to share information about sustainable financing at R4D and collaboratively grow our technical expertise and approaches in this space, while identifying synergies across and drawing lessons from R4D’s work in health, education and nutrition that can inform our and others’ work.
+[Editor’s Note: This is the first post from members of the R4D Sustainable Financing Community of Practice — a cross-cutting team that aims to provide an internal forum to share information about sustainable financing at R4D and collaboratively grow our technical expertise and approaches in this space, while identifying synergies across and drawing lessons from R4D’s work in health, education and nutrition that can inform our and others’ work.
 Future posts will dig deeper into the “how to” of sustainable financing for each of the objectives listed below.]

 When it comes to advancing sustainable progress in health, education and nutrition, every dollar counts.
 That’s because these social sectors are often underfunded, hard to budget for and even harder to measure progress in.